-Based upon the AHTD's Policy on Highway Traffic Noise Abatement, a noise analysis is not required for this project.
-The project meets the criteria for a Type III project established in 23 CFR 772.
-Therefore, the project requires no analysis for highway traffic noise impacts.
-Type III projects do not involve added capacity, construction of new through lanes or auxiliary lanes, changes in the horizontal or vertical alignment of the roadway or exposure of noise sensitive land uses to a new or existing highway noise source.
+Based upon the ARDOT'S Policy on Highway Traffic Noise Abatement, a noise analysis is not required for this project.
+The replacement of a bridge on existing location does not involve added capacity or exposes noise sensitive land uses to a new or existing highway noise source.
+In compliance with Federal guidelines, local authorities will not require notification.